Hi, I'm George

 A number of studies have found that psychological flexibility enables leaders to:

 - navigate uncertainty,

 - increase resilience in the face of adversity,

 Tiny Habits Coach

 Tiny Habits® is a breakthrough behavior change method developed by BJ Fogg, Director of the Behavior Design Lab at Stanford.

 Acceptance and Commitment Therapy (ACT) stems from traditional behavior therapy and cognitive behavioral therapy.
-Clients learn to stop avoiding, denying, and struggling with their inner emotions and, instead, accept that these feelings are appropriate responses to certain situations that should not prevent them from moving forward.
+You will learn to stop avoiding, denying, and struggling with your inner emotions and, instead, accept that these feelings are appropriate responses to certain situations that should not prevent you from moving forward.

 Mindfulness Meditation Coach

-Mindfulness meditation is unique in that it helps us become aware of what is already true moment by moment.
-It teaches us to be unconditionally present with whatever is happening, no matter what it is.
+Mindfulness meditation is unique in that it helps you become aware of what is already true moment by moment.
+It teaches you to be unconditionally present with whatever is happening, no matter what it is.